For thousands of Jews, Israel still doesn’t feel safe after the Oct. 7 attacks. So they’re leaving - WTOP News

 Israel’s Central Bureau of Statistics estimated in September that 40,600 Israelis departed long-term over the first seven months of 2024, a 59% increase over the same period a year earlier, when 25,500 people left.
 Monthly, 2,200 more people departed this year than in 2023, CBS reported.

 The Israeli Ministry of Immigration and Absorption, which does not deal with people leaving, said more than 33,000 people have moved to Israel since the start of the war, about on par with previous years.
-The interior minister refused to comment for this story, a spokesperson said.
+The interior minister refused to comment for this story.

+The numbers are equally dramatic in destination countries.
+More than 18,000 Israelis applied for German citizenship in 2024, more than double the same period in 2023 and three times that of the year before, the Interior Ministry reported in September.

+Canada, which has a three-year work visa program for Israelis and Palestinians fleeing the war, received 5,759 applications for work permits from Israeli citizens between January and October this year, the government told The Associated Press.
+In 2023, that number was 1,616 applications, and a year earlier the tally was 1,176 applications, according to Immigration, Refugees and Citizenship Canada.

 Other clues, too, point to a notable departure of Israelis since the Oct.
 7 attacks.
 Gil Fire, deputy director of Tel Aviv Sourasky Medical Center, said that some of its star specialists with fellowship postings of a few years in other countries began to waver about returning.